-This Grant is will open for Proposals on February 24th, 2023.
+This Grant is not currently open for proposals.

 Topics of Interest:

 1. The Impact of Dietary Phosphorus and Calcium (CaP-K) on Feline Kidney Health

 2. Early Renal Disease Biomarkers

 EveryCat Health Foundation, in a special funding opportunity co-sponsored by Nestlé Purina Petcare and Mars Petcare, is funding grants that address the effect that dietary phosphorus and calcium to phosphorus ratio have on renal health in cats as well as biomarkers to detect early renal disease.
 Approximately $400,000 is available to fund proposals of sufficient scientific merit, relevance, and potential to impact feline health.

 The overall goal of such research is to provide evidence that will lead to scientific consensus on safe levels and types of dietary phosphorus for feline diets.
 High priority areas that have been identified and will be given special consideration include:

 - Investigation of factors that influence phosphorus bioavailability and metabolism including source and form of phosphorus in foods.

 - Identification of biomarkers of renal injury (i.e., especially markers that detect early kidney changes before irreversible damage occurs).